shsagir/play-area-sync/docs/install-symfony-4-uni.md

 ## Webpack Encore

-We assume you use Encore to manage your css/js assets and `node` and `yarn` is configured in local environment already.
+We assume you are using Encore to manage your css/js assets and `yarn` is configured in the local environment already.

 ### Configuration

-In your `webpack.config.js` define different locations of the build - `prod` and `dev`.
+In your `webpack.config.js` define different locations of the build - `prod` and `dev`:

 ```js
 var Encore = require('@symfony/webpack-encore');